-Have you ever come across a job that you really wanted, that you had the relevant credentials needed, but didn’t have the courage to apply because you were not sure if you would fit in?
+Have you ever come across a job you wanted, with the relevant credentials needed, but didn’t dare to apply for because you were unsure if you would fit in?

-Education isn’t just about learning the topics by heart or scoring high marks in the exams, or completing a random internet course.
+Education isn’t just about learning the topics by heart, scoring high marks in exams, or completing a random internet course.
 As a teacher, no matter what age group your students belong to, teaching soft skills to students can be tricky, especially when you have students of different calibre in the class.

-If you want your students to put what they learned to good use, they need to know how to work with a team, how to put forward their ideas and opinions politely and how to handle stressful situations.
+If you want your students to put what they learned to good use, they need to know how to work with a team, put forward their ideas and opinions politely, and handle stressful situations.

 What are Soft Skills and Why are They Important?